Charles E W Bean, Diaries, AWM38 3DRL 606/44/1 - May - June 1916 - Part 3

 The French wood men-

-Youngsters & old men-
+youngsters & old men-

 gave an exhibition on some

-tiny little trees w then
+tiny little trees w their

 antiquated axes.

-" I could do as wel l
+" I could do as well

 with a knife & fork" sd